Wuhan: Republic of China

-People's Republic
+People's Republic of China

 In his poem "Swimming" (1956), engraved on the 1954 Flood Memorial in Wuhan, Mao Zedong envisions "walls of stone" to be erected upstream.

-The Communists redeveloped industry in Wuhan, which had damaged by war.
+The Communists redeveloped industry in Wuhan, which had been damaged by war.
 During the PRC's first decade, it became an important center of industry again.
 Hundreds of factories were built in the city, including most prominently Wuhan Iron and Steel, which opened in 1958.

 The Changjiang Water Resources Commission was reestablished in February 1950 with its headquarters in Wuhan.
 From June to September 1954, the Yangtze River Floods were a series of catastrophic floodings that occurred mostly in Hubei Province.
 Due to an unusually high volume of precipitation as well as an extraordinarily long rainy season in the middle stretch of the Yangtze River late in the spring of 1954, the river started to rise above its usual level in around late June.
 In 1969, a large stone monument was erected in the riverside park in Hankou honoring the heroic deeds in fighting the 1954 Yangtze River floods.

 Before construction of the Wuhan Yangtze River Bridge, Hunslet Engine Company built two extra heavy 0-8-0 locomotives for loading the train ferries for crossing the Yangtze River in Wuhan.